pengqun/awesome-documentation/README.md

 ## Architecture

-> _“Architecture is about the important stuff.
+> _"Architecture is about the important stuff.
 Whatever that is."  — Ralph Johnson_

 ### Templates